PreCNet: Next-Frame Video Prediction Based on Predictive Coding: Experiments

 In Fig.~\ref{fig:kitti_comparison}, there is a qualitative comparison of PreCNet with other state-of-the-art methods trained on KITTI dataset (see Table \ref{tab:kitti_performance}).
 The way of obtaining the predicted frames used for the analysis is the same as for Quantitative analysis (see the predicted frame at $t=11$ in Fig.~\ref{fig:next_frame_pred}).
 For a qualitative comparison of PreCNet with the model by Jin et al.~\cite{jin2020exploring} see Fig.~\ref{fig:jin_multiple} (the predicted frame at $t=11$).

 To assess which of the methods is best through visual inspection is not straightforward; none of the models is better than the others in all aspects and shown frames (excluding PredNet which produced significantly worse predictions).
-For example, in the fourth row of Fig.~\ref{fig:kitti_comparison}, DPG has generally the sharpest prediction but PreCNet predicted the street lamp significantly better.
+For example, in the last row of Fig.~\ref{fig:kitti_comparison}, DPG has generally the sharpest prediction but PreCNet predicted the street lamp significantly better.
+To compare our model with the IPRNN, which significantly outperformed all models in all metrics used, we used the sequences from the IPRNN article \cite{chang2021iprnn}.
+On these sequences (see Fig. \ref{fig:kitti_comparison}, first two rows), there is no apparent qualitative difference between the predictions by IPRNN and PreCNet.
+For example, ``STOP'' sign in the sequence from the first row is predicted sharper by PreCNet than by IPRNN and the other models.

 In Fig.~\ref{fig:diff_datasets_perf}, KITTI and BDD100K (both 2M and 41K) training variants (see Table \ref{tab:diff_datasets_perf}) are compared.
 Usage of large BDD100K dataset (with approx. 2M frames) for training led to significant improvement of all the measures (see Table \ref{tab:diff_datasets_perf}) in comparison with training on KITTI dataset.